 Wiltshire Design Guide

-It "sets out a blueprint for how local authorities can achieve quality and great design, and recommends what developers need to deliver to help win the support of communities - ensuring new homes are built faster and better."
+Subsequently, in 2019, the Government produced GOV.UK: Guidance - National design guide.
+This addresses the question of how we recognise well-designed places, by outlining and illustrating the Government's priorities for well-designed places in the form of 10 characteristics.
+It sets out a blueprint for how local authorities can achieve quality and great design, and recommends what developers need to deliver to help win the support of communities - ensuring new homes are built faster and better.

-The NPPF states that "The creation of high quality, beautiful and sustainable buildings and places is fundamental to what the planning and development process should achieve....
-Good design is a key aspect of sustainable development, creates better places in which to live and work and helps make development acceptable to communities....Being clear about design expectations, and how these will be tested, is essential for achieving this."
+The GOV.UK: Policy paper - National Planning Policy Framework states that the creation of high quality, beautiful and sustainable buildings and places is fundamental to what the planning and development process should achieve.
+Good design is a key aspect of sustainable development, creates better places in which to live and work.
+To provide clarity about local design expectations, we have produced a Wiltshire Design Guide.

-Therefore, a short guidance document and template for Wiltshire's Neighbourhood Planning groups could also be created to assist them in incorporating design guidance or design codes that address local distinctiveness, local issues and priorities at a site specific or neighbourhood level.
-We would hope that this approach lowers the burden on local communities to address the more general matters of design, and instead focus on what is locally distinctive and a local priority for their area, which the county guide cannot feasibly account for.
+We expect that Neighbourhood Plans should continue to prepare design guidance which relates to specific neighbourhoods or sites.
+To support this the council has also produced a Guidance for Neighbourhood Planning within Wiltshire - Integrating High Quality Design which includes, templates for Wiltshire's Neighbourhood Planning groups to assist them in incorporating design guidance or design codes that address local distinctiveness, local issues and priorities at a site specific or neighbourhood level.
+We would hope that this approach lowers the burden on local communities to address the more general matters of design, and instead allows them to focus on what is locally distinctive and a local priority for their area, which the Wiltshire Design Guide cannot feasibly account for.